Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Optimality over threshold strategies

-Notice that the equivalence of \eqref{nash_threshold} and \eqref{l_a_saddle_pt} implies that $J(l^*; \tilde{a}(l^*)) = 0$ (and $a^* = \tilde{a}(l^*)$) is a necessary condition for $(a^*,l^*)$ to be a Nash equilibrium and hence the ones obtained in Proposition \ref{existNash} are the only Nash equilibria.
-In particular, if $l^*$ satisfying Proposition \ref{existNash}.(i) is unique, then the Nash equilibrium in the sense of \eqref{nash_threshold} (i.e.\ the pair of $(a^*,l^*)$ satisfying the two equalities in \eqref{nash_threshold}) is unique.
-However, there may be multiple $l^*$ satisfying Proposition \ref{existNash}.(i).
-In such a scenario, we show in the following proposition, using also the monotonicity of $\tilde{a}(\cdot)$ and $\tilde{l}(\cdot)$ (cf.\ Lemmata \ref{aincr} and \ref{lincr}), that by choosing the smallest (threshold) root in Proposition \ref{existNash}.(i), we can construct the unique Nash equilibrium that is Pareto-superior to any other Nash equilibrium.
-If we can assume that both players are rational and intelligent enough, we can discard other (Pareto-dominated) equilibria, because all agents are strictly better-off if they switch to these Pareto-superior equilibrium strategies.
+It is also apparent from Proposition \ref{unique}, that if the model and problem formulation are such that there exist multiple solutions to the equation $J(\cdot; \tilde{a}(\cdot)) = 0$, i.e. multiple $l^*$ satisfying Proposition \ref{existNash}.(i), we can construct multiple associated Nash equilibria $(a^*,l^*)$ as in Proposition \ref{existNash}.(ii).
+In such a scenario, our subsequent analysis provides a way to construct the unique Nash equilibrium that is Pareto-superior to any other Nash equilibrium.
+That is, by assuming that both players are rational and intelligent enough, we can discard other (Pareto-dominated) equilibria, because all agents are strictly better-off if they switch to this unique Pareto-superior equilibrium pair of strategies.
+This can be seen as an alternative way of achieving a version of ``uniqueness'' even in this case of potential multiple Nash equilibria.

+We show in the following proposition, using also the monotonicity of $\tilde{a}(\cdot)$ and $\tilde{l}(\cdot)$ (cf.\ Lemmata \ref{aincr} and \ref{lincr}), that by choosing the smallest (threshold) root in Proposition \ref{existNash}.(i), we can construct the unique Nash equilibrium that is Pareto-superior to any other Nash equilibrium.